intel/intel-ipsec-mb/README.md

 of memory pointed to by _'mem'_ followed by the _sfence_ instruction to ensure memory is cleared before the function returns.

+### Galois Counter Mode (GCM) TAG Size
+The library GCM and GMAC implementation provides flexibility as to tag size selection.
+As explained in [NIST Special Publication 800-38D](https://csrc.nist.gov/publications/detail/sp/800-38d/final) section 5.2.1.2 and Appendix C, using tag sizes shorter than 96 bits can be insecure.
+Please refer to the aforementioned sections to understand the details, trade offs and mitigations of using shorter tag sizes.

 7\.
 Installation
 ================